Michael Russell (Scottish politician): Cabinet Secretary for Scotland's EU future

 On 25 August 2016 he was appointed as the Scottish government's new minister with responsibility for Brexit negotiations with the UK government.

 Covid–19 pandemic

 During the pandemic he called for Britain to join the EU's vaccine procurement scheme, tweeting about the British Government's decision to go it alone: "This idiotic refusal is all about Brexit and nothing to do with the pandemic.
 It will cost lives.".

 He announced in 2020 that he would not be standing for re-election in 2021.

 Post-Scottish Parliament

 In November 2020 he was elected to the honorary position of SNP President – having campaigned on a platform of holding an independence referendum in autumn 2021.
 Russell won 60% of the vote, beating political blogger Craig Murray, who placed second, and former MP Corri Wilson, who placed third.

 In response to Operation Branchform and the arrest of Peter Murrell, Russell claimed that the Scottish National Party was facing its biggest crisis in 50 years.

+In December 2022, Russell was elected unopposed to the Colintraive & Glendaruel Community Council.